nathan-limjw/remote-work-health-analysis/README.md

 ### 2. Prevalence of Physical Health Issues

-- Reported physical health concerns across work arrangements appears high, ranging from 84% - 86% with no consistent trend favoring either arrangement.
+- The number of reported physical health concerns across work arrangements appears high, ranging from 84% - 86% with no consistent trend favoring either arrangement.

 - In certain sectors like Academic and Consulting, transitioning from onsite to remote work has led to a 33.33% and 44.43% increase in physical health issues respectively.